Ramesses II: Other archeological discoveries

-Festival chair

 In 2018, a group of archeologists in Cairo's Matariya neighborhood discovered pieces of a booth with a seat that, based on its structure and age, may have been used by Ramesses.
 "The royal compartment consists of four steps leading to a cubic platform, which is believed to be the base of the king's seat during celebrations or public gatherings," such as Ramesses' inauguration and Sed festivals.
 It may have also gone on to be used by others in the Ramesside Period, according to the mission's head.
 The excavation mission also unearthed "a collection of scarabs, amulets, clay pots and blocks engraved with hieroglyphic text."

-Granite bust

 In December 2019, a red granite royal bust of Ramesses II was unearthed by an Egyptian archaeological mission in the village of Mit Rahina in Giza.
 The bust depicted Ramesses II wearing a wig with the symbol "Ka" on his head.
 Its measurements were 55 cm (21.65 in) wide, 45 cm (17.71 in) thick and 105 cm (41.33 in) long.
 Alongside the bust, limestone blocks appeared showing Ramesses II during the Heb-Sed religious ritual.
 "This discovery is considered one of the rarest archaeological discoveries.
 It is the first-ever Ka statue made of granite to be discovered.
 The only Ka statue that was previously found is made of wood and it belongs to one of the kings of the 13th dynasty of ancient Egypt which is displayed at the Egyptian Museum in Tahrir Square," said archaeologist Mostafa Waziri.

+In May 2023, French archaeologists from the Sorbonne University in Paris identified part of the original granite sarcophagus of Ramesses II.
+The fragment of granite sarcophagus had been reused by a high priest of the 21st Dynasty named Menkheperre, around 1000 BCE but its original owner was unknown until Frédéric Payraudeau's careful analysis discovered the cartouche of Ramesses II on it.
+The sarcophagus dates back to approximately 1279-1213 BCE, aligning with Ramesses II’s reign and "its elaborate design and inscriptions underscore the artistic and religious conventions of the era."
+Payraudeau states in his study published in Revue d'Égyptologie: